void-linux/void-docs/src/config/services/user-services.md

 `/home/<username>/service` directory.
-To control the services using the [sv(8)](https://man.voidlinux.org/sv.8) command, the user can specify the services by path, or by name if the `SVDIR` environment variable is set to the user's service directory.
+To control the services using the [sv(8)](https://man.voidlinux.org/sv.8) command, the user can specify the services by path, or by name if the `SVDIR` environment variable is set to the user's services directory.
 This is shown in the following examples:

 ```
 $ sv status ~/service/*
 run: /home/duncan/service/gpg-agent: (pid 901) 33102s
 run: /home/duncan/service/ssh-agent: (pid 900) 33102s
-$ export SVDIR=~/service
-$ sv restart gpg-agent
+$ SVDIR=~/service sv restart gpg-agent
 ok: run: gpg-agent: (pid 19818) 0s
 ```